ubihazard/probook-4x30s/README.md

 What macOS version to install
 -----------------------------

 The recommended macOS version(s) to install is ~Sierra~ High Sierra together with Big Sur.
 High Sierra is the last version of macOS with native support for Intel HD 3000 graphics and Atheros Wi-Fi.
-And Big Sur is just modern enough for everyday use (sans Metal acceleration), although it requires additional patched kexts to recover removed functionality.
+And Big Sur is just modern enough for everyday use (sans Metal acceleration), although it requires additional patched kexts to recover removed hardware support.
 Having them both installed side-by-side would offer best of both worlds: use whatever you can on High Sierra and hop onto Big Sur for incompatible apps, such as modern browser.
 Definitely go with just Big Sur alone if you can‘t afford enough storage space for both.

 Mojave and Catalina (especially Catalina) is *not recommended*.
 They aren‘t supported well by the OpenCore Legacy Patcher (OCLP), which is used to restore legacy HD 3000 graphics acceleration, and Catalina in particular was released at a time when Hackintosh community was transitioning from Clover to OpenCore.
 As a result, it suffers form likewise poor support form both Clover and OpenCore.
 (This is on top of being buggy and problematic even on real Macs.)